dankoch-org/mk/README.md

 # EXPERIMENTAL PROJECT 2024 MK vs DK

 Description: <br />

-Both people working in this project will cotribute they exprinece in this experiment creating an board game system thats unique and have a lot of fun to play.
+Both people working in this project will cotribute they exprinece in this experiment project of creating an board game system thats unique and have a lot of fun to play.

 Vistuals